Premier League: Which club has gone 55 games without an English scorer?

 It's not been a bad first 18 months in the Premier League for Kante - a championship title with Leicester City, a £30m move to Chelsea and now top of the table at Christmas.

-The all-action Frenchman also has another feather for his cap - he has the best winning ratio of any current Premier League player with more than 50 appearances to his name.
+The all-action Frenchman also has another feather for his cap - he has the best win percentage of any current Premier League player with more than 50 appearances to his name.

 Kante has won 37 of the 54 Premier League games he has featured in - that's a 68.5% win percentage.